 If you prefer to stay on land, it's not entirely unlikely that you'll see a whale.
-Whales are regularly spotted from the coast in the Westfjords, East Fjords, and the Snæfellnes Peninsula, especially on the northern side, which overlooks Breiðafjorður's herring grounds.
+Whales are regularly spotted from the coast in the Westfjords, East Fjords, and the Snæfellnes Peninsula, especially on the northern side, overlooking Breiðafjorður's herring grounds.

-Puffins are, of course, another story, since thousands of them congregate around the country every year, particularly in places like Látrabjarg in the Westfjords, Dyrhólaey in the south, and the Tjörnes Peninsula in the north.
+Of course, puffins are another story, since thousands of them congregate around the country every year, particularly in places like Látrabjarg in the Westfjords, Dyrhólaey in the south, and the Tjörnes Peninsula in the north.

 Photo from Nightlife in Reykjavík

 Throughout the summer months in Iceland, the entire country comes to life with festivals, and July is no exception.

 In the Westfjords during the first weekend in July, you'll find the Rauðasandur Festival, which takes place on the beautiful red-sand beach under the midnight sun.
 All proceeds are used for the preservation of the area.